 Tune out new ideas

 Do you ever start a new project and then find yourself getting distracted by new ideas?
 It doesn’t even need to be a better idea, but one which distracts you enough to stop you in your tracks.
 I’m so guilty of this!
-When starting a new project or even when I’m writing a new blog post, I find myself thinking of new ideas and steering away from the task at hand.
-When this happens, just make a note of your idea and then continue with what you’re currently working on.
+For example, if you’re starting a blog, you will feel excited but also a little overwhelmed at the beginning with all your new ideas, when this happens, just make a note of your idea and then continue with what you’re currently working on.
 Ideas are perfect during the brainstorming phase but once you’ve already committed to something, they can slow down your productivity and make you work harder not smarter.

 Do you have any tedious or repetitive tasks which you do on a regular basis?
 Work smarter by automating some of your tasks.
 This is exactly what I’ve started doing!
 There are a number of different auto schedule apps and programmes you can download, most of which are free.
 I use an app called IFTTT (If That Then This), it’s super easy to use and free to download.
 With IFTTT, you can auto schedule just about anything!
 Here are some of the schedules I’ve set up: